N-45div/SolanaHackathonHyperdrive/README.md

 Viel offers several key features:

 - **Secure Data Storage**: Viel stores your sensitive data on the Solana blockchain, ensuring its safety and immutability.
-- **User-Friendly Interface**: A user-friendly web interface allows for easy navigation and data management.
 - **Password Generation**: Viel can generate strong, unique passwords for your accounts.
 - **Web3 Integration**: Leverage the power of the Solana blockchain for enhanced security.
 - **Cross-Platform**: Access your passwords from any device with an internet connection.